Timecode Generators and Slaves

 As described in the On Clock and Time chapter, timecode and clock are independent.
 If the external timecode source is not in sample-sync with the audio hardware (and JACK), Ardour needs to run at varispeed to adjust for the discrepancy.

-The checkbox External timecode is sync locked allows to select the behavior according to your setup.
+The checkbox External timecode is sync locked allows to select the behavior according to the setup.
 When enabled, it indicates that the selected external timecode source shares sync (Black & Burst, Wordclock, etc) with the audio interface.

 In other words: if enabled, Ardour will only perform initial synchronization and keep playing at speed 1.0 instead of vari-speed adjusting to compensate for drift.